axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-23-in-the-national-interest.markdown

 ---

 <div style="display:none;">
- <p>I find national governments an oddity.
+ <p>I am finding national governments an anachronism.
 The more I think about them, the more I think they are not part of a solution any more.</p>
 </div>

 <h1>&nbsp;</h1>